Music

 Motets

-Fridays at 6 p.m. and Saturdays at 3 p.m. (usually with performance of Johann Sebastian Bach's cantata, duration approx. 1 ¼ hours).
+Fridays at 6pm and Saturdays at 3pm (usually with a performance of a cantata by Johann Sebastian Bach, lasting approximately 1 ¼ hours).

-No reservations and no advance booking.
-Admission 45 minutes before start.
+No reservations or advance bookings.
+Doors open 45 minutes before start.

 Our tip:

-The perfect addition to every Leipzig programme is a guided tour through the St. Thomas Church tower.
+The perfect addition to any Leipzig programme is a guided tour of the tower of St. Thomas’ Church.

 © Tom Thiele